Frequently Asked Questions

 Magisterial District Justices handle all traffic cases, including parking tickets, other minor criminal cases and civil cases involving amounts up to $8,000.
 District Justices also set bail and conduct preliminary hearings in misdemeanor and felony criminal cases to determine if the cases should be dismissed or transferred to the Court of Common Pleas for further proceedings.

 The Stroud Area Regional Police Department provides police services to the Borough of Stroudsburg, the Borough of East Stroudsburg, and the Township of Stroud.
 Each of these municipalities is covered by a separate Magisterial District Justice.
-Please see our Links page for information on which magistrate covers your area, and how to contact their respective offices.

 The Stroud Area Regional Police Department does not handle overtime parking tickets.